Talking Friends: Characters

-Additionally, Talking Gina appears as a plush toy.
+Additionally, Talking Gina appears as a plush toy, but has no voice.

 Production

 Development

 According to The New York Times, various studios including DreamWorks Animation, 20th Century Fox (later acquired by Disney in 2019) and Nickelodeon had the chance to adapt the franchise in film or television before passing on the opportunity, until Disney Interactive took the offer.

 Music

 The show's soundtrack was composed by Alfred Montejano, while two additional songs were released by Walt Disney Records.
-The first, titled "You Get Me", was released on the iTunes Store on June 12, 2012 to promote Tom Loves Angela, and the second, titled "That's Falling in Love", was released to promote Talking Angela.
-The music video for "You Get Me" was produced by ARX Anima, Walt Disney Interactive Media Group and Outfit7 and released on June 12, 2012, by Walt Disney Records.
+The first, titled You Get Me, was released on the iTunes Store on June 12, 2012 to promote Tom Loves Angela, and the second, titled That's Falling in Love, was released to promote Talking Angela.
+The music video for You Get Me was produced by ARX Anima, Walt Disney Interactive Media Group and Outfit7 and released on June 12, 2012, by Walt Disney Records.
 The scenes featured were originally produced for the music video and were not taken from any existing clips in the series.
 The music video was, however, was animated in the same style as the series.
-A teaser video for "That's Falling in Love" was also later released by Disney Music on December 6, 2012.
+A teaser video for That's Falling in Love was also later released by Disney Music on December 6, 2012.